NicKarlovich/oneDNDConversion/doc.md

 * Additional Ability:
     * when you take damage that you have resistance to, reaction to redirect to another creature not behind total cover, DEX save or they take 2d12 + CON mod of the same damage

+### Epic Boon of Fate
+* reworked 20th level boon: used to be 1/short rest, apply d10 bonus or negative to any d20 roll within 60 feet.
+* Now allows you to increase one of INT/WIS/CHA by 1 up to max of 30
+* 1/turn: When another creature within 60 feet of you fails a d20 roll, you can roll 2d4 and add or subtract it from that roll.
+* You have 8 maximum uses, and recharge 2d4 on long rest.

 ### Epic Boon of Irresistible Offense
 * Used to allow you to bypass any resistance of a creature
 * Increase STR or DEX by 1 up to 30
 * Always ignore b/p/s resistances
 * 1/turn: When you roll a 20 on an attack roll, you can deal extra damage equal to ability mod increased by this feat

+### Epic Boon of Night Spirit
+* Used to be: While completely in an area of dim light or darkness, you can become invisible as an action.
+You remain invisible until you take an action or a reaction.
+* Now allows you to increase one of DEX/INT/WIS/CHA by 1 up to max of 30
+* While entirely in dim light or darkness, can give yourself invisible condition as magic action.
+Condition ends when you take an action, BA, or Reaction
+* While entirely in dim light, or darkness, you have resistance to all damage except force, psychic, and radiant

 ### Epic Boon of Recovery
 * Used to be: 1/long rest, BA gain HP equal to half your maximum